k2workflow/Chasm/README.md

 ### License

-Chasm is licensed under the MIT license, which can be found in license.txt.
+Chasm is licensed under the MIT license, which can be found in LICENSE.

 **Additional Restrictions**